quietui/quiet/docs/docs/components/number-ticker.md

 </script>
 ```

-### Dynamic updates
+### Updating dynamically

-You can update the ticker’s value programmatically.
-To animate it from its current value, increase both the start and end values.
+You can update the ticker’s value programmatically by setting the `startValue` and `endValue` properties.
+To animate it from its current value instead of the starting value, change the start and end values at the same time.

 ```html {.example}
 <div id="ticker__dynamic">